dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 Using the Insert Function Dialog Box

-TheExcelInsertFunctiondialogboxisahandytoolthatallowsyoutochooseaworksheet function from a list and prompts you for the function’s arguments.
+TheExcelInsertFunctiondialogboxisahandytoolthatallowsyoutochooseaworksheet function from a list and prompts you for the function's arguments.

 As notedearlierinthischapter,yourcustomworksheetfunctionsalsoappearinthe Insert Function dialog box.
 Custom functions appear in the User Definedcategory.

-FunctionproceduresdefinedwiththePrivatekeyworddon’tappearintheInsert
+FunctionproceduresdefinedwiththePrivatekeyworddon'tappearintheInsert

-Functiondialogbox.Therefore,ifyouwriteaFunctionprocedurethat’sdesignedtobeusedonlybyotherVBAprocedures(butnotinformulas),youshoulddeclarethefunctionasPrivate.
+Functiondialogbox.Therefore,ifyouwriteaFunctionprocedurethat'sdesignedtobeusedonlybyotherVBAprocedures(butnotinformulas),youshoulddeclarethefunctionasPrivate.

-Displaying the function’s description
+Displaying the function's description

 TheInsertFunctiondialogboxdisplaysadescriptionofeachbuilt-infunction.